Investment Casting and Shell Mould Casting: A Comprehensive Comparison

 Advantages and Disadvantages Comparison:

-Now, let’s weigh the pros and cons of these two casting techniques side by side.
+Now, let’s weigh the pros and cons of investment casting and shell mould casting side by side.

 Investment Casting Advantages: